IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cpd-global-config.md

 | `universal_admin_user` | User name to be used for admin user (currently not used) |
 | `universal_password` | Password to be used for all (admin) users it not specified in the vault |
 | `confirm_destroy` | Is destroying of clusters, services/cartridges and instances allowed? |
+} `optimize_deploy` | Optimize deployment by skipping components already installed with the correct version? |

 For all other variables, you can refer to the qualified form, for example: `"{{ global_config.division }}"`